 - through the mail

-The IRS recommends that foreign businesses apply over the phone, but they also provide the option to file via fax or through the mail.
+Foreign businesses may not apply online.
+The IRS recommends that they apply over the phone, but they also provide the option to file via fax or through the mail.

 Applying for an EIN online

 Applying for an EIN online is the most efficient and quickest way to obtain an EIN for your business.
 Once the “interview style” application is submitted with all fields entered correctly, the EIN is issued on the spot.

 Although your number may be immediately issued to you, you must wait up to two weeks before you can file an electronic return; make electronic deposits; or pass an IRS Taxpayer Identification Number (TIN) matching program.
 During this time, your business can use its EIN for other purposes, including setting up bank accounts and filing paper returns.

 CT tip: When applying for an EIN online, be prepared.
 You must complete the application in one session.
 It will not save your information or let you return at a later time.
 Also, online sessions time out after 15 minutes of inactivity.
 It’s a good idea to complete the Form SS-4 (Application for Employer Identification Number) in advance so you are prepared to properly fill out all the fields.

 The following criteria determine whether your business qualifies for online application:

 - The principal business, office or agency, or legal residence (in the case of an individual), must be located in the United States or U.S. territories.